Rhythm at Heart in Hand

 Creating sweet anticipation for things to come

-While most young children might not remember which day of the week they go to Heart in Hand Preschool, they do remember their sticky rice day or yoga day, and this helps them move comfortably and confidently through their week.
+While most young children might not remember which day of the week they go to Heart in Hand, they do remember their rainbow rice day or moon porridge day, and this helps them move comfortably and confidently through their week.

 *Heart in Hand’s weekly rhythm changes from year to year as our community resources change.
 The rhythm you see here is our most current one.